nikaso194/lOT-Lab/README.md

 Task 1 — Sensor Read and Print
-Function
+-Function:
-Task 1 tests the DHT11 sensor and confirms that the ESP32 can read temperature and humidity correctly.
+*Tests the DHT11 sensor and confirms that the ESP32 can read temperature and humidity correctly.
 The DHT11 is connected to GPIO33.
 The ESP32 reads the sensor every five seconds and prints the results in the Thonny Shell.
 What was implemented